 JF © 2014–2017

-I turn any keyword or name
+I can use any keyword or name

-into an authentic bind-rune.
+to create an authentic bind-rune.

 If you have any questions or want the latest information just ask me - I’ll answer as soon as possible.
 I can also help with tattoo design of Galdrastafir, Bindrunes, Runes and advice on their original meanings.